eklemen/dynamod/README.md

 ```

 ### Usage as package
-_Note: You must first make the directory that your standalone package will live.
-Auto generating this directory is a future improvement._
+This will create the directory as a kebab-case version of the module name.

 ```shell
 mkdir examplemod
 cd examplemod